yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory.rst

 Updating an SD card from a host PC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section assume that you have created an SD card following the instructions on `Processor SDK Linux Create SD Card Script <../../Overview/Processor_SDK_Linux_create_SD_card.html>`__ or have made a compatible layout by hand.
+This section assume that you have created an SD card using the script "create-sdcard.sh" packaged inside the installer or have made a compatible layout by hand.
 In this case, you will need to copy the all the boot images (**MLO** and **u-boot.img** for 32-bit platforms, **tiboot3.bin**, **sysfw.itb**, **tispl.bin**, **u-boot.img** for K3 based platforms,